deep-phenomena/icml2019-workshop-website/README.md

 - **Reproducible:** The phenomenon should be easy to reproduce by the community.
 We seek phenomena that occur when the  experiment is run many times, across diverse models and datasets.
-We encourage the use of standard statistical tools (hypothesis testing, confidence intervals, etc) to demonstrate the extent and significance of a phenomenon.
+We encourage a thorough statistical analysis of the experiments to demonstrate the extent and significance of a phenomenon.
 We also encourage submissions to release code, and statistical analysis in Jupyter notebook format.

 - **Isolated and analyzed:**  We prefer small and precisely described phenomena over complex ones with imprecise descriptions.
 Phenomena should be stated in a quantifiable way.
 For example, when stating that “residual connections reduce the sensitivity of training procedures to parameter initialization”, the terms “reduce”, “sensitivity”, and “residual connections” should be defined explicitly.

 We specifically **do not** require the phenomenon to be novel.
 We value instead a formalization of the phenomenon, followed by reliable evidence to support it or a thorough refutation of it.